-Often we will purchase sheet sets without even realising what they are made from, relying on second hand opinions using stating that the higher the thread means we are purchasing the best sheets sets available.
-House Of Home decided to do some investigating and research into how true these opinions are.
-We did so for our own education as well as yours, and weren't we surprised by what we discovered.
+Often we will purchase sheet sets without even realising what they are made from, relying on second hand opinions stating that the higher the thread means we are purchasing the best sheets sets available.
+House Of Home decided to do some research and further investigate into how true these opinions are.
+We did so for our own education as well as yours and weren't we surprised by what we discovered.

 What bed sheets are the best?